 Yes/Approve No/Disapprove

-2. Are you in favor of adding the following language to acceptable Roofing materials in Article VI (13)?
+2. Are you in favor of adding the following proposed language to acceptable Roofing materials in Article VI (13)?

 Should the metal roofing restriction be generalized to allow a broader range of roofing styles (remove the stricken language below and add new language):